nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show a success message with the employee's name that you have unarchived.
-2. Alex Yeoh's information will be removed from the archived employee list shown in Employee Directory section in the _Main View_.
+2. Alex Yeoh's information will be removed from the archived employee list shown in Employee Directory inside the _Main View_.

 {Screenshot}